Ben-Ganon/Obsidian_Olympus_DnD/General/Combat Mechanics.md

 #### Movement
 Movement is tile-based according to your Movespeed.
 Movespeed is in Meters/Turn
-Your Movespeed is $4 \cdot Agility$.
+Your Movespeed is $3 \cdot Agility$.
 Every Turn, you can move up to your Movespeed meters, which on the board is 1 tile per 2 Movespeed.
-(For example, if you have 10 Movespeed you can move your character 5 times in a turn)
+(For example, if you have 10 Movespeed you can move your character 5 tiles in a turn)

 #### Attacking with weapon
 To attack with a weapon, roll its offensive value.